nvmwill/nexmo-developer/_documentation/en/video/guides/using-azure.md

 To obtain an Account Key:

 1. At the [Windows Azure portal](https://portal.azure.com), click **All Resources** on the left-hand menu.
-2. Click the storage account that you want to use for Vonage recordings, and then click the **Settings** button.
+2. Click the storage account that you want to use for archiving, and then click the **Settings** button.
 3. Click **Keys** in the right-hand side of the page.
 4. Make a record of the storage account name and one of the access keys (either the primary access key or the secondary access key).
-5. Click the **Blobs** button and record the blob (storage container) name you will use to store Vonage recordings.
+5. Click the **Blobs** button and record the blob (storage container) name you will use to store archives.

-Now, log in to your [Vonage API Dashboard](https://identity.nexmo.com/login?icid=nexmocustomer_api-developer-adp_nexmodashbdsigin_nav) and complete the following steps:
+Now, log in to your [Vonage Dashboard](https://identity.nexmo.com/login?icid=nexmocustomer_api-developer-adp_nexmodashbdsigin_nav) and complete the following steps:

 1. Click on a **Projects** in the left nav that will contain sessions that you are archiving.
 2. Click the **Project Archives** tab.